gnuppie/unity-mario/README.md

 Progress:

-29/9/23: Week 3 - The Input System DONE (Implemented PlayerInput Component with SendMessage or BroadcastMessage Behavior)
+29/9/23: Week 3 - The Observer Pattern (Up to before Major Refactoring using Events)

 20/9/23: Completed Week 2